Best Luxury Skincare for Oily Skin

 Vichy Mineral 89 is a hydrating serum that oily skin types love.
 The gel texture absorbs in seconds, the volcanic mineral water strengthens the barrier, and it creates a smooth base for everything applied after it.
 One pump covers the full face with zero residue.

 To determine if your moisturizer is too heavy: apply it, wait 2 hours, press a blotting paper to your T-zone.
 If the paper is saturated, your moisturizer is adding oil your skin does not need.
 Switch to a lighter formula.
 If the paper picks up minimal oil, you have found the right weight.
+We recommend starting here.

 The Oily Skin Routine